api3dao/api3-contracts/README.md

 ## How to receive voting power?

 The user will automatically receive voting power proportional to the pool shares they have staked in the previous epoch.
-The DAO reads from a `getVotingPower(address, blockNumber)` method to get the voting power of an address for a particular proposal.
+The DAO reads from a `getVotingPower(userAddress, timestamp)` method to get the voting power of an address for a particular proposal.
-This method will read from `stakesPerEpoch` in this contract.

 ## How to withdraw staked/pooled funds?